-Tracking requires a keen sense of observation and it involves looking for deviation in the way things are supposed to look in their natural environment.
-If you spot something that looks out of place, you should stop and examine it further.
-This is how tracking starts and the next step would be to figure out what occurred in that particular place.
+Tracking requires a keen sense of observation.
+It involves looking for deviation in the way things are supposed to look in their natural environment.
+If you spot something that seems out of place, you should stop and examine it further.
+This is how tracking starts and the next step would be to figure out what occurred in that particular location.

 Tracking is one of the ancient skills they used to find and hunt the animals that would help them survive through harsh times.
 To learn more about their tracking techniques one should start with the basics: the spoor – the trace by which the progress of someone or something may be followed.
-Not all signs and traces are caused by humans or animals and one should look for spoor that is unlikely to be caused by nature.
+Not all signs and marks are caused by humans or animals.
+One should look for spoor that is unlikely to be caused by nature.

 Tracking someone or something is easier in soft, damp soil, in sand and heavy dust.
 Snow can be tricky and it can hurt your tracking efforts.
 While it is easy to track signs after a heavy snow, snowfall can cover up the tracks or melting snow would almost erase all footprints.

 The pioneers used to track into the sun because shadows would be cast into indentations on the ground.
 You should always track with your head slightly up looking 10-20 feet ahead of you.
 If you are tracking away from the sun, look back over your shoulder and down at the spot to create a shadow and use it to your advantage.